jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

 15. On your Fedora system execute, any of the commands listed to print out the disk serial numbers.

 16. Using an Ubuntu system of your choice, create two pair of four 2-GB virtual disks.
 Create a ZFS stripe on one of the four disk arrays and create a ZFS equivalent of a RAID 10 (striped mirror) on the other 4 disk array.
 Run the command `sudo zpool status` and capture the output.
-Name the first zpool, **zstripe** and the second zpool, **zmirror**
+Name the first zpool, **zstripe** and the second zpool, **zmirror** -- make sure to `chown` to your user `/zstripe` and `/zmirror`

     a.
-Install `mariadb-server` and modify the my.cnf file to remount the database storage from `/var/lib/mysql` to be `/zstripe/mysql`: restart the service and execute the `sudo systemctl status mysql` command to show the service successfully restart and is now mounted in a new location.
-Note, you will need to `chown` the new zstripe mount to get write permissions.
+Install the Nginx webserver.
+We will modify the file `/etc/nginx/sites-enabled/default` and change the default root setting to serve from the directory `/zstripe`.

 17. Attach an additional 2 GB virtual disk and format it with Btrfs and we will mount is in read-only mode.
 Using the command `lsblk --fs /dev/sdX` determine the UUID of the newest virtual disk you just created.
 Add an entry for this disk to the `/etc/fstab` file with the following values: